 Coconut shells – musical instruments, bowls and handicrafts

 Coconut meat – for coconut oil, milk, cream and nectar

 Coconut sap – candy, coconut sugar and when fermented palm wine

 Coconut coir – brushes, fishing nets and ropes

 Coconut water – sports drinks, coconut wine & when fermented, coconut vinegar

 So how can we do our part to become a more sustainable society?
-Look for products which are Fair Trade or Rainforest Alliance which are organisations which encourage good farming practices whilst ensuring the local farmers & producers are receiving a decent living wage.
-And remember to Reduce Reuse Recycle!
+Look for products that are Fair Trade or Rainforest Alliance, which are organisations that encourage good farming practices whilst ensuring the local farmers & producers are receiving a decent living wage.
+And remember to Reduce, Reuse, and Recycle!